This article has links to products and services we love, which we may make commission from.

 Locally, you will find everything from Scottish cuisine to pizza eateries.

-After you have enjoyed a meal, then wander along the streets of Portree; you will find a cozy wee pub where you can enjoy a dram or two.
+After you have enjoyed a meal, wander along Portree’s streets; you will find a cosy wee pub where you can enjoy a dram or two.

 Seeing the sunsets over the island finishes the day perfectly.